Azure-Samples/laravel-tasks/README.md

 ---
-topic: Laravel sample for Azure App Service
 languages:
 - php
+page_type: sample
+description: "This is a sample application that you can use to follow along with the Build a PHP and MySQL web app in Azure tutorial."
 products:
-  - Azure App Service
+- azure
-  - Azure Web Apps
+- azure-app-service
 ---

 # Laravel sample for Azure App Service